Understanding Traits Without Turning Them Into Labels

 Using Traits Without Labels

-When applied responsibly, trait-based understanding can:
+When applied responsibly, a trait-based understanding can:

-Improve self-awareness
+Improve self-awareness.

-Support healthier coping strategies
+Support healthier coping strategies.

-Increase empathy in peer-led spaces
+Increase empathy in peer-led spaces.

-Help educators, counselors, and support workers respond with flexibility
+Help educators, counselors, and support workers respond with flexibility.

 Factor Analysis: Finding Patterns, Not Problems